gksoriginals/TinkerHub-Learning-Paths/learning/mcp/readme.md

 ---

-## 1. Programming, LLM & API Basics 🧑‍💻
+## 1. Programming & API Basics 🧑‍💻

 Before jumping into MCP, you should be comfortable with:
 - Basic programming (any language: Python, JavaScript, Java, etc.)